 Hey, I’m Hannah!

 I’ve been married to my awesome husband, Shawn, for five years.
 We both grew up in Utah, met and married during college, and worked for a couple years after getting our degrees before moving to Arizona a one year ago for Shawn’s advanced master’s degree program at ASU (he just graduated! yay).
 We love our new life in the desert, especially because this is the place where we’ve been able to start creating our family.
-After a three year struggle with unexplained infertility, we feel so grateful and blessed to announce that we are expecting our miracle baby girl!
-She’ll be joining us toward the end of this summer and we can’t wait to meet her.
+Four years after our struggle with unexplained infertility began, we feel so grateful and blessed to announce the birth of our miracle baby girl!
+Her middle name is Rose and that’s how I refer to her on my blog and social media.
 We’re so thankful for all the reproductive endocrinologists, nurses, IVF coordinators, embryologists, and other wonderful staff members at Boston IVF–The Arizona Center who were so instrumental in making our dream of becoming parents a reality.
 We never imagined that it would be so hard for us to bring children into our family, and we may never know the reasons why, but we truly feel that God led us to do IVF at the time and place when we did and that many little miracles came together in order to bring our baby girl to us.
 The challenge of infertility has made us stretch, break down, grow together, and rely on God in unexpected ways.
 For the past two years we’ve talked openly about our struggle with infertility so that others struggling with it would know they weren’t alone, and we’ll continue to speak up and talk about it in the hopes that someday infertility will be regarded in society as the medical disease it is, and not as a taboo topic or something that couples should be ashamed of.
-Here on the blog I write about lots of different things happening in whatever chapter of life we’re in, which will soon include parenthood, but infertility has affected every part of our lives and sharing our story is one of the main reasons this blog began, so I plan to continue sharing my thoughts and raising awareness about infertility around here.
+Here on the blog I write about lots of different things happening in whatever chapter of life we’re in, including parenthood, but infertility has affected every part of our lives and sharing our story is one of the main reasons this blog began, so I plan to continue sharing my thoughts and raising awareness about infertility around here.
 For anyone who is currently struggling with infertility in any form or stage, please know that we pray for you daily.
 We haven’t forgotten how it feels, and we never will.
 We hope with all our hearts that the babies you pray and plead for come to you as soon as possible, in whatever way is meant to be for you and them.
 You may suffer in silence and feel that your struggle is invisible, but we’ve been there and know that your pain is valid and real, and we pray that miracles take place in your life that bring you the children that will heal your aching heart.